 The Academy will accept as Resident Members any resident or fellow in a recognized surgical training program in the Philadelphia region.
 To be accepted as a Resident Member, the trainee must be a resident or fellow in good standing and be recommended and sponsored by an Active Fellow of the Academy.
 Resident Members may maintain this membership in the Academy as long as they are in the training program, their financial obligations are not in deficit, their sponsor agrees to sponsor their membership, and they wish to be a Resident Member.
-Resident Members will be subject to minimal dues and will not be subject to assessments or initiation fees.
+Resident Members will be subject to minimal dues and will not be subject to initiation fees.
 All financial obligations, such as dues and costs for meetings, will be the obligation of the Resident Member and not the obligation of the sponsor.
 Resident Members may attend the business meeting.
 They will not be eligible to vote, to be elected as Officers or Councilors, to request a special meeting, to count toward a quorum, or to invite official guests.
 Resident Membership expires automatically upon completion of training in a surgical training program in the Philadelphia region.
 A Resident Member who wishes to become a Fellow must meet the qualifications and follow the procedure for Fellowship described in the previous Article.

 ARTICLE X

 The Academy will accept as Student Members any third or fourth year medical student in medical school in the Philadelphia region.
-To be accepted as a Student Member, the medical student must be a medical student in good standing and be recommended by a medical school surgical clerkship director.
-Student Members may maintain this membership in the Academy as long as they are in the final two years of medical school, their financial obligations are not in deficit, and they wish to be a Student Member.
-Student Members will be subject to a one-time assessment of minimal dues and will not be subject to other assessments or initiation fees.
-All financial obligations, such as dues and costs for meetings, will be the obligation of the Student Member and not the obligation of the medical school surgical clerkship director.
+To be accepted as a Student Member, the medical student must be a medical student in good standing and be recommended by a medical school surgical clerkship director or Active Fellow of the Academy.
+Student Members may maintain this membership in the Academy as long as they are in the final two years of medical school, and they wish to be a Student Member.
+Student Members will be subject to minimal dues and will not be subject to initiation fees.
+All financial obligations, such as dues and costs for meetings, will be the obligation of the Student Member and not the obligation of the medical school surgical clerkship director or sponsoring Active Fellow.
 Student Members may attend the business meeting.
 They will not be eligible to vote, to be elected as Officers or Councilors, to request a special meeting, to count toward a quorum, or to invite official guests.
 Student Membership expires automatically upon graduation from medical school.
 A Student Member who wishes to become a Resident Member must meet the qualifications and follow the procedure for Resident Membership described in the previous Article.

 ARTICLE XI